montylounge/penguin/README.md

 Here is where you write the content of your post.
 ```

 Each Post has an optional `Photo` meta attribute.
 Any Article with `photo` specified will display the photo as the first content element below the Article Date and Article Title.
-The attribute 'PhotoColor' is a horrible name because it actually sets the background-color of the element container for the photo.
+The attribute 'PhotoBG' sets the background-color of the element container for the photo.
 Example Article post with Photo and PhotoColor specified.

 ```
 Title: Coding on the beach